xStarbound/xStarbound/README.md

 - [Ruler](https://steamcommunity.com/sharedfiles/filedetails/?id=2451043851) — fully supported by xStarbound, including keybinds, as of v3.1.6.
 (Bravo for getting rid of the sandbox-breaking code, Patman!)
 - [Save Inventory Position](https://steamcommunity.com/sharedfiles/filedetails/?id=3331093074) ([GitHub](https://github.com/bongus-jive/save-inventory-position)) — fully supported by xStarbound.
 Use `/resetinventoryposition` if your inventory ends up off-screen after installation.
 - [Scanner Shows Printability](https://steamcommunity.com/sharedfiles/filedetails/?id=3145469034) — fully supported by xStarbound as of xSB v2.3.7.
 - [scorchedcityfridge.png](https://steamcommunity.com/sharedfiles/filedetails/?id=3702246480) — requires xStarbound or OpenStarbound.
+Ensure you have plenty of RAM when loading Starbound with this mod, especially on a large modpack.
 - [Searchable Colony Tags](https://steamcommunity.com/sharedfiles/filedetails/?id=3496192756) — requires xStarbound or OpenStarbound.
 - [Shut up about raceeffects](https://steamcommunity.com/sharedfiles/filedetails/?id=3549581457) — requires xStarbound or OpenStarbound.
 Recommended if you have [Frackin' Races](https://steamcommunity.com/sharedfiles/filedetails/?id=763259329) installed.
 - [Size of Life - Framework](https://steamcommunity.com/sharedfiles/filedetails/?id=3218820111), [Size of Life - Vanilla Species](https://steamcommunity.com/sharedfiles/filedetails/?id=3218826863) and other mods based on the framework — xStarbound supports «nice» non-pixelated scaling as of v2.4.1.1.